fortizpenaloza/oops-i-did-it-again/README.md

 # oops-i-did-it-again
 JIRA Tempo integration with Slack.

-To contribute execute the following snippet and make a pull requests with changes
+To contribute execute the following snippet and make a pull request with your changes

 ``` smalltalk
 Metacello new